moneroexamples/access-blockchain-in-cpp/README.md

 # find the static libraries files (i.e., those with extension of *.a)
 # and copy them to /opt/bitmonero-dev/libs
-# assuming you are still in bitmonero/ folder which got downloaded from
+# assuming you are still in bitmonero/ folder which you downloaded from
 # github
 sudo find ./build/ -name '*.a' -exec cp {} /opt/bitmonero-dev/libs  \;
  ```